tanmay-devv/DONZO/README.md

 # DONZO 🚀

-**DONZO** is your go-to cleanup homie — it scans all your files and sorts them into folders based on file types automatically.
+**DONZO** is your go-to cleanup homie — it scans all your files and sorts them into folders based on their **file extensions** automatically.
 No more messy desktop stress, just pure organization magic! 🧹✨

 ---